RaineyAbe/soo_locks_photogrammetry/README.md

 ├── Soo_locks_photogrammetry    # Root folder for image processing
-│   ├── videos                  # Folder containing your downloaded video files │   ├── inputs                  # Folder downloaded from RDEDrivePub containing required inputs │   └── outputs                 # Folder where all outputs from photogrammetry processing will be saved └── ...
+│   ├── videos                  # Folder containing your downloaded video files │   ├── inputs                  # Folder downloaded from RDEDrivePub containing required inputs │   └── outputs                 # Folder where all outputs from the orthoimage pipeline will be saved └── ...
 ```